 We’ll begin our Head-to-Head by looking at the most outwardly attractive part of a credit card: the welcome bonus.

 Starting with the National Bank® World Elite® Mastercard®, the current welcome bonus is for 70,000 rewards points.
-This all-time-high welcome bonus is broken down into three steps:
+This all-time-high welcome bonus is only available until June 30, 2023, and is broken down into three steps:

 - 30,000 rewards points upon spending $5,000 in the first three months

 - 10,000 rewards points upon signing up for credit card payment insurance for a minimum of three months

 - 30,000 rewards points upon spending $12,000 in the first 12 months